Seattle Area Charter & Guided Sport Fishing

 This really depends on the time of the year.
 The morning trips normally depart the dock around daylight (6am) and the afternoon trips usually depart around 1:00PM.

-If you have book the boat for a private charter we can adjust the departure times to suit your needs.
+If you have booked the boat for a private charter we might be able adjust the departure times to suit your needs, it depends on whether a trip has been booked after your trip.
 Either way, your trip conformation will have the departure time listed.

 How long does the trip last?

 Puget Sound trips last 6 hours from check in time until you return to the dock.
-We offer 4 hour trips for those so inclined.
+We offer 4 hour trips on a limited availability.

 What is dock to dock?

 Dock to dock means that when we leave the dock until we return to the dock.
-Some trips may require run a little further than normal.
+Most trips run time do not exceed 20 minutes.
 We will take that into account and adjust accordingly.

 How far out do we go to fish?

-When we fish the river or a lake, we typically stat fishing almost right away.
+When we fish the lake, we typically start fishing almost right away.

 How old do you have to be to fish?